dwatson62/Roulette/README.md

 This is my personal project to practice MEAN JS skills.
 It is a Roulette game closely modelled on the real life, using play money.
 Once the game is up and running, I will also use it to learn more about CSS and styling.

-Currently players can bet once per spin, on a number, colour or odd/even.
-Can also view past spins for that particular session.
+Currently players can bet multiple amounts on different on different numbers, colours, odd/even, streets and columns.
+Can also view past spins for that particular session, and repeat the previous bet.

 ![Roulette](http://gamesofroulette.com/img/pictures/roulette-rules/european-roulette-table.gif)